FidhaVS/FidhaVS/README.md

 ## 🌟 Leadership & Community
 🎤 Anchor for Alumni Talk on "The Significance of Git in Project Management"

-👥 Active Member of TinkerHub technology community
+👥 Active Member of TinkerHub technology community , Yi Yuva SSET , Oratory Society (OrSo)

 🏛️ Participant in Dr. APJ Abdul Kalam Energy Quiz Programme